-The Kabuto Customer-Facing Installer (CFI) gives you a great way to distribute Kabuto to your customers.
-The interface is simple and user-friendly.
+The Kabuto Customer Installer gives you a great way to distribute Kabuto to your customers.
+The interface is simple, specific to an existing customer and user-friendly.

 Put simply, triggers are the conditions that the Kabuto agent monitors on a device.
 All activated triggers are scanned on regular 6 hour intervals to minimize overall CPU load.
 Once a trigger event occurs, a corresponding alert will appear to the device owner.

 List of Triggers